-Belfast to open Ireland's 1st abortion clinicOctober 11th, 2012 by Shawn Pogatchnik in Health /
+Belfast to open Ireland's 1st abortion clinicOctober 11, 2012 by Shawn Pogatchnik in Medicine & Health / Health

 (AP)—A family planning charity plans to open the first abortion clinic in Ireland, challenging decades of legal confusion over the extremely limited access to pregnancy terminations in both parts of the island.